 A dinghy full of Syrian refugees arrives to the north shore of Lesvos, Greece, 2015.

-This story joins a paths that refugees take in their exodus and migration into Europe.
-Throughout 2015 and 2016 I travelled with many refugees, witnessing some of the hardships and hurdles they face in the search for sanctuary.
+This story follows the paths refugees take during their exodus and migration into Europe.
+Throughout 2015 and 2016, I travelled with many of them, witnessing first-hand the hardships and obstacles faced in their search for sanctuary.

-The summer of 2015 began with the largest influx of refugees into Europe in European history.
-War, terror and poverty throughout the Middle East and Africa caused millions to flee.
-Within one year, more than 1 million refugees arrived by sea to European shores and almost 35,000 by land, most fleeing war in Syria, Iraq and Afghanistan.
-While some countries welcomed refugees with open arms, reception was varied, with regular reports of beatings and arrests and even refugee centres and camps being burnt to the ground.
-Throughout the world, people gasped in horror at the terror inflicted upon the population through war in Syria and Iraq and by groups such as ISIS whilst nation states erected fencing along borders and created policy to prevent those in dire need of entering and finding safety.
-The impact on Europe has been vast, with an ever increasing political divide and no coherent response.
+The summer of 2015 marked the largest movement of refugees into Europe in modern history.
+War, terror, and poverty across the Middle East and Africa forced millions to flee their homes.
+Within a single year, more than one million refugees arrived by sea and around 35,000 by land, most escaping conflict in Syria, Iraq, and Afghanistan.
+While some countries welcomed them with open arms, reception across the continent was uneven, with reports of beatings, arrests, and refugee centres burnt to the ground.

-This migration together with its risks continues today.
+This migration, with all its risks and uncertainties, continues today.

 Ashes of War